fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.12.4 =
+= 0.12.6 =

-This release fixes bugs with MySQL data sources and improves accessibility for Google Charts.
+This is a maintenance release.
+Update if you want to use the latest versions of DataTables.

 == Other notes ==